-The Orientation Overnight option is designed for both out-of-town and local students and families.
-Students as well as family members may stay on campus overnight.
+The Orientation Overnight option is designed for both out-of-town and local students and families who are attending Freshman Orientation.
+Students and family members that are registered for Freshman Orientation may stay on campus overnight.
 There are also several hotels near UT Dallas that offer overnight accommodations.

 For how many nights is lodging available?

 Accommodations are for one night, between day one and day two of Freshman Orientation.

 What is the cost?

 The cost for a student to stay overnight is $45.

 The cost for a family to stay overnight is $120.
 The family will have a three-bedroom suite where family member(s) and the student may stay.

 Students and families will stay on campus in our freshman residence hall.